Lillian Hellman: The Little Foxes and controversy

-Her play The Little Foxes opened on Broadway on February 13, 1939, and ran for 410 performances.
-The play starred Tallulah Bankhead as Regina, and after its success on Broadway the play toured extensively in the United States.
-The play was Hellman's personal favorite, and by far the most commercially and critically successful play she originated.
-However, she had an epic feud with Bankhead when Tallulah wanted to perform for a benefit for Finnish Relief, as the USSR had recently invaded Finland.
+The Little Foxes opened on Broadway on February 13, 1939, and ran for 410 performances.
+The play starred Tallulah Bankhead as Regina, and after its success on Broadway, it toured extensively in the U.S. It was Hellman's favorite of her plays, and by far the most commercially and critically successful.
+But a feud developed between Bankhead and Hellman when Bankhead wanted to perform for a benefit for Finnish Relief, as the USSR had recently invaded Finland.
 Without thinking Hellman's approval was necessary, Bankhead and the cast told the press the news of the benefit.
 They were shocked when Hellman and Shumlin declined to give permission for the benefit performance, citing non-intervention and anti-militarism.
 Bankhead told reporters, "I've adopted Spanish Loyalist orphans and sent money to China, causes for which both Mr. Shumlin and Miss Hellman were strenuous proponents ... why should [they] suddenly become so insular?"

-Hellman countered her star: "I don't believe in that fine, lovable little Republic of Finland that everyone gets so weepy about.
+Hellman countered: "I don't believe in that fine, lovable little Republic of Finland that everyone gets so weepy about.
 I've been there and it seems like a little pro-Nazi Republic to me."
-Bankhead, who hated Nazism and had become a strong critic of Communism since the mid 1930s Great Purge and for what she saw as a communist betrayal of the Second Spanish Republic, was outraged by Hellman's actions and thought Hellman a moral hypocrite.
+Bankhead, who hated Nazism and had become a strong critic of Communism since the mid 1930s Great Purge and for what she saw as a communist betrayal of the Second Spanish Republic, was outraged by Hellman's actions and thought her a moral hypocrite.
 Hellman had never been to Finland.
-Bankhead and the cast suspected that Hellman's refusal was motivated by her fanatical devotion to the Stalinist regime in Soviet Russia.
-Hellman and Bankhead became adversaries as a result of the feud, not speaking to each other for a quarter of a century afterwards.
+Bankhead and the cast suspected that Hellman's refusal was motivated by her devotion to the Stalinist regime in Soviet Russia.
+Hellman and Bankhead became adversaries as a result of the feud, not speaking to each other for a quarter of a century afterward.

-Hellman had aggravated the matter further by claiming that the real reason for turning down the benefit was because when the Spanish Republican government fell to Franco's fascists, Hellman and Shumlin requested that Bankhead put on a benefit for the Spanish loyalists fleeing to neighboring France, and the actress and company refused.
-Bankhead was further incensed by these comments, as she had helped many Spanish Republican fighters and families to flee the Spanish Civil War in 1937, after they had been turned on by Stalinist fighters behind their own Republican lines.
-Hellman and Bankhead would not speak again until late 1963.
+Hellman aggravated the matter by saying that her real reason for turning down the benefit was that when the Spanish Republican government fell to Franco's fascists, Hellman and Shumlin requested that Bankhead put on a benefit for the Spanish loyalists fleeing to neighboring France, and Bankhead refused.
+Bankhead was incensed by this, as she had helped many Spanish Republican fighters and families flee the Spanish Civil War in 1937 after they had been turned on by Stalinist fighters behind their own Republican lines.
+Hellman and Bankhead did not speak again until 1963.
 Years later, drama critic Joseph Wood Krutch recounted how he and fellow critic George Jean Nathan had shared a cab with Hellman and Bankhead:

 Bankhead said: "That's the last time I act in one of your god-damned plays".
 Miss Hellman responded by slamming her purse against the actress's jaw. ...
 I decided that no self-respecting Gila monster would have behaved in that manner.